⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Personal Systems

-Sales of desktops, notebooks, workstations, and related hardware for commercial and consumer use.
+Sales of PCs, notebooks, workstations, displays, and related services to consumers and commercial clients.

 Printing